nickthorpe71/grokking-simplicity-summary/README.md

 Examples - Sending an email, reading from a database

-Actions are anything that have an effect on the world or are affected by the world.
+Actions are anything that has an effect on the world or is affected by the world.
 We want to try and use as few actions as possible and restrict them to interactions with the outside.
 </details>
 </br>